UanraMunoz/UanraMunoz/README.md

 ## Hello, I'm Arnau! 👋
-Data Analyst and Business Analyst with a passion for uncovering insights through data.
-Great to have you here! 🚀
+Passionate about **Data Analysis** and Business Strategy.
+It's great to have you here as I delve into the world of a **Data Analyst**. 🚀

 <!--